- About the project

 Commissioned by the Commonwealth Department of Social Services, the National Principles will drive a child-safe culture across all sectors to protect the safety and wellbeing of children and young people across Australia.

 The Australian Human Rights Commission has prepared draft National Principles.
 This draft was endorsed by Community Service Ministers across federal, state and territory jurisdictions in October 2017.
-The next phase of the project is a broader consultation process across all sectors working with children and young people, before finalising the National Principles and related resources.

 To find out more about the Child Safe Organisations Project, contact: firstname.lastname@example.org